 With a constant rotation of new faces in and out of the industry, there's always an opportunity for a seasoned pro to show the ropes to a newbie.

-On a micro level, you’ll also need to memorize the little details about orders you’re sending or preparing, and custom asks from guests that you didn’t have the chance to write down.
+On a micro level, you'll also need to memorize the little details about orders you're sending or preparing, and custom asks from guests that you didn't have the chance to write down.
+If you work in a full-service restaurant, you often have to remember daily and weekly specials.

 Working in a restaurant builds a unique, family style, collaborative dynamic between you and your coworkers.
 With an open mind and a great group of professionals, this results in a solid understanding of and appreciation for teamwork.